leannep/docker-lsst_scipipe/README.md

 https://pipelines.lsst.io/install/docker.html

-A Docker file defines a single container.
-With docker-compose, multiple associated containers can be associated.
-Also the configuration can be automated
+The Docker file defines a single container to run.
+With docker-compose multiple associated containers can be associated and the configuration and setup is automated

 Usage
 -----

-A typical usage:
+Build the image from the Dockerfile.

-Defaults to w_latest if no LSST_TAG is passed
+ Default to the latest weekly tag if no tag is passed.
+ * docker build -t leanne/lsst .

+ Specify a TAG
-* docker build -t leanne/lsst-stack . --build-arg LSST_TAG=d_latest
+ * docker build -t leanne/lsst . --build-arg LSST_TAG=d_latest

-* Start the project
+Start the starts the container in the background (detached mode) and leave running.
 * docker-compose up -d

-    * docker ps
-* Show a list of containers for a service
-    * docker-compose ps
+Connect to the running container with a bash shell
-* docker exec -it lsst-stack /bin/bash
+* docker exec -it lsst /bin/bash -l

-* docker attach lsst-stack
+Stops and remove the containers, networks, volumes, and images, etc
 * docker-compose down